RobertaFarris93/tdep-tutorials/04_thermal_conductivity/README.md

 ### Thermal conductivity of MgO

-Now you should be familiar with the thermal_conductivity routine.
-So far you learnt how to run the calculations for different grids of q-points and different ranges of temperatures.
+Now, you should be familiar with the thermal_conductivity routine.
+So far, you’ve learned how to run calculations for different grids of q-points and various temperature ranges.
-Let's now see what are the available output information you can extract from TDEP.
+Let’s now explore the available output information you can extract from TDEP.

-We analyze the thermal conductivity for a well-known semiconductor.
+We will analyze the thermal conductivity of a well-known semiconductor.
-Go to Examples/MgO.
+Go to the Examples/MgO directory.

-Create a folder and copy all the input files there.
+Create a new folder and copy all the input files there.
-Perform the calculation using:
+Perform the calculation using the following command:

 ```
 mpirun thermal_conductivity -qg 12 12 12